At the folk fest, jazz is ‘in’

 And I'll tell you who they are.
 But first, here's why I found that interesting...

 One thing that gives you a jump-start as an artist is your first concise press quote.

-When I co-founded my band (who are releasing their second album and playing tomorrow night) in 2016, the quote was, "This is a hot example of Celtic music and jazz fused together by superb musicians."
+When I co-founded my band (who are releasing their second album and playing tomorrow night) in 2016, the quote was (emphasis mine for you here), "This is a hot example of Celtic music and jazz fused together by superb musicians."